 Guide to Finger Taping for Climbers

-You can find a roll of tape in almost every climber’s bag, and on any given afternoon at the crag, you will see climbers with a wide variety of tape on their fingers.
-There are endless styles and types of taping, and some climbers tape almost every finger.
-Some may be covering up a flapper and protecting their skin, some might be healing an injured pulley, but others might be taping to proactively protect their pulleys.
+You can find a roll of tape in almost every climber’s bag.
+On any given afternoon at the crag, you will see climbers taping their fingers in various styles.
+Some climbers tape almost every finger.
+Reasons for taping vary; some may be covering up a flapper and protecting their skin, while others might be healing an injured pulley.
+Some might even be taping to proactively protect their pulleys.

 But does tape even do anything?
 Unfortunately, there is minimal research on this topic.
-There is currently no reliable evidence that taping can increase the strength of tendons in uninjured climbers, reduce the shearing forces at the pulley, or decrease the risk of pulley rupture[1].
-There is, however, moderate evidence that H-taping can reduce bowstringing of a flexor tendon when the pulley is injured.
+Currently, no reliable evidence suggests that taping can strengthen tendons in uninjured climbers.
+Additionally, it does not seem to reduce the shearing forces at the pulley or decrease the risk of pulley rupture.
+However, there is moderate evidence that H-taping can reduce bowstringing of a flexor tendon when the pulley is injured.

-Below we will dive into a few of the most common taping techniques and when they might be appropriate.
+Below, we will dive into a few common taping techniques and discuss when they might be appropriate.

 H-TAPE